CaiGroup/dna-seqfish-plus-multi-omics/scripts/homologous_chromosome_separation/README.md

 snakemake -n
 ```

-To start the workflow on the HPC, run
+To start the workflow on a slurm cluster, run

 ```
 sbatch run-slurm.sh